Terry McLaurin Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Matchup vs. Carolina

-- The Panthers are giving up 194.3 passing yards per game this season, the NFL's best pass defense.

-- With 13 passing TDs allowed this year, the Panthers defense is ranked eighth in the league.
+- With 13 passing TDs allowed this season, the Panthers defense is ranked eighth in the league.

 Recent Performances

-- In last week's matchup with the Buccaneers, McLaurin hauled in six passes for 59 yards while being targeted eight times.
+- McLaurin put together a 59-yard performance against the Buccaneers last week on six catches while being targeted eight times.

-- McLaurin has grabbed 16 passes (on 27 targets) for 204 yards (68.0 per game) and one touchdown during his last three games.
+- McLaurin has hauled in 16 passes (27 targets) for 204 yards (68.0 per game) and has one touchdown over his last three games.

 McLaurin's Washington Teammates